yuriy-chumak/ol/README.md

 >
 ```

-The Ol binary includes a rich set of features (lists, vectors and byte vectors, ansi and unicode strings, infinite precision math, associative arrays aka "ff"s, i/o streams, lazy evaluations, regular expressions, continuations, exceptions, lexer parsers, asyncs and actors, etc.) and can be used as a completely standalone.
+The Ol binary includes a rich set of features (lists, vectors and bytevectors, ansi and unicode strings, infinite precision math, associative arrays aka "ff"s, i/o streams, lazy evaluations, regular expressions, continuations, exceptions, lexer parsers, async functions and actors, etc.) and can be used as a completely standalone.
-Additinally, check the advanced ["running"](#running) topic.

 ##### INSTALL